-The Jonesboro School District is committed to having an academic and work environment in which all students and employees are treated with respect and dignity.
+The Jonesboro School District is committed to providing an academic and work environment that treats all students and employees with respect and dignity.
 Student achievement and amicable working relationships are best attained in an atmosphere of equal educational and employment opportunity that is free of discrimination.
-Sexual harassment is a form of discrimination that undermines the integrity of the educational environment and will not be tolerated.
+Sexual harassment is a form of discrimination that undermines the integrity of the educational and work environment and will not be tolerated.